Michael’s Comprehensive List of Scottish Lights

 The Brightest Lights

-THERE ARE SIX LIGHTS around the Scottish coast, including, as lighthouse people must do, the Isle of Man, of a million candlepower or more.
-They are: St Abb's Head, Strathy Point, Swilkie Point and the Calf of Man (each one million); Buchan Ness and Mull of Galloway (each just over two million).
-Lights of comparable brightness in England and Wales are: The Lizard, Tynemouth North Pier, Bardsey and Strumble Head (each one million), and in Ireland: Baily and Rathlin East (one million), and Black Head, Tory Island and Aranmore (each about one and a half million).
-Buchan Ness and the Mull of Galloway are thus the brightest lights in the British Isles.
+THERE ARE now only three lights around the Scottish coast, including, as lighthouse people must do, the Isle of Man, of a million candlepower or more.
+They are: St Abb's Head and Swilkie Point (each one million), and Mull of Galloway (just over two million).
+Two of the three other lights that used to feature in this paragraph -- Buchan Ness and the Calf of Man -- have been reduced in intensity, and Strathy Point has been discontinued altogether.
+Lights of comparable brightness in England and Wales are: The Lizard, Tynemouth North Pier, Bardsey and Strumble Head (each one million), and in Ireland: Rathlin East (one million), and Black Head, Aranmore and the Fastnet Rock (each about one and a half million).
+The Mull of Galloway is thus the brightest light in the British Isles.

 There are a number of lights as bright or brighter on the north coast of France.
-These are: Dunkirk, Ver-sur-mer and Cap de Carteret (one million); Ile Vierge (one and a half million -- this is also the tallest lighthouse structure known to Michael, 82 metres); Roches Douvres (two million); the leading lights at St Mathieu (two and three million); Cap Gris-Nez, Cap d'Antifer, Pointe de Barfleur and Cap Fréhel (three million); Pointe d'Ailly (almost seven million); Créac'h (nine million); and the leading lights at Port d'Antifer (both well over ten million).
-These intensities are taken from the Nominal Range table in Volume A.
+These are: Dunkirk, Ver-sur-mer and Cap de Carteret (one million); Ile Vierge (one and a half million -- this is also the tallest lighthouse structure known to Michael, 82 metres); the leading lights at St Mathieu (two and three million); Cap Gris-Nez, Cap d'Antifer and Cap Fréhel (three million); Pointe d'Ailly (almost seven million); Créac'h (nine million); and the leading lights at Port d'Antifer (both well over ten million).

 Back to Top